JoeyTriLambda/web-sprint-challenge-javascript-fundamentals/README.md

 super() is used to pass any new attributes back up the the constructor of the parent object

 You are expected to be able to answer questions in these areas.
-Your responses contribute to your Sprint Challenge grade.
+Your responses contribute to your Sprint Challenge grade!!

 ## Instructions